VI. Pomegranate – Love – Passion

 Genus: Punica – Family: Lythraceae

-In Roman myth, Pomona, (Latin word pomun, “fruit of the trees”) was the protector goddess of fruitful abundance.
-The word Pomegranate is inspired by her, which evolved from the French words pomme “apple” and granatum “seeded.”
-The abundance of seeds within a pomegranate are seen as a symbol of fertility.
+In Roman myth, Pomona, (Latin pomun, “fruit of the trees”) was the protector goddess of fruitful abundance.
+Pomegranate, Punica granatum is French for pomme “apple” and granatum “seeded.”
+The abundance of seeds in a pomegranate is seen as a symbol of fertility.
+A single pomegranate can hold between 200-1400 seeds.
+Each seed is held in an “arils” that contains red juice.
+The deep red exterior color of a pomegranate along with its juice are often associated with the blood that flows through our veins.

 Challenge: Feeling love sick, jealous or desperate for love.
 Being overly demonstrative and gushing, to gain attention and love.
 Compromising our core values to pursue superficial love and unhealthy attachments.
 This is a time of regaining love and respect for our self before searching for love in others.